 Also, keep it simple.
 Simplicity is very key.
 When you try to rush things in the restaurant industry, that’s when mistakes are made.

-PW: What about yourself?
+PW: What about you?
 Who do YOU look to for advice?

 PW: Do you have a favorite food from Milk & Honey?

-PW: What are some of your favorite book/films/ podcasts?
+PW: What are some of your favorite books/films/ podcasts?